 Make the Crispy Tofu

 Crispy baked tofu is my go-to way to enjoy this delicious Korean-inspired Gochujang Sauce.
 But just know that the sauce goes phenomenally with so many things!
 Noodles, homemade bibimbap, glazed roasted eggplant, and stir fry are equally great options.
 Here’s how to make the tofu:

 - Press a block of firm or extra-firm tofu.
+This will remove the excess water and improve the texture of the tofu.
 There are a few ways to do this!
 Either you can wrap the block of tofu in a clean kitchen towel and weigh it down with something heavy like a cutting board for about 30 minutes, or you can purchase a tool like the EZ Tofu Press or Tofuture if you’re like me and eat tofu multiple times a week.

 - Cut the pressed tofu into roughly 1″ cubes, or you can tear it into irregular pieces.
 Tearing it is actually my preference because it gives the tofu a craggy surface that gets extra crispy when baked!
-It also gives the tofu more surface area for the sauce to cling to.
+Crispier tofu = more deliciousness.
+Ripping the tofu also creates more surface area for the sauce to cling to.

-- Add the tofu pieces to a mixing bowl and toss with oil and seasoning.
-Then toss with cornstarch and toss to coat.
+- Add the tofu bites to a large bowl and toss with oil and seasoning.
+Then toss with corn starch and toss to coat.
 Tofu tends to be a bit delicate, so it helps to use a flexible rubber spatula to toss it gently in the ingredients so it doesn’t crumble.

 - Bake the tofu in a preheated 425°F oven on a lined baking sheet, till it’s deliciously crispy and golden brown.
 Give it a flip about 15 minutes into the cook time so it crisps up evenly.